ismetdagli/HaX-CoNN/README.md

 3. Software dependencies

 The easiest way to follow our dependencies is to use [Jetpack 4.5.1](https://developer.nvidia.com/embedded/jetpack-sdk-451-archive) on Xavier AGX and [Jetpack 5.1.1](https://developer.nvidia.com/embedded/jetpack-sdk-511) on Orin AGX.
-We mainly use TensorRT as ML framework in our implementation since DLA can be programmed via only TensorRT.
+We mainly use TensorRT as ML framework in our implementation, as DLA can only be programmed via TensorRT.
 Xavier AGX has TensorRT 7.1.3  and Orin AGX uses TensorRT 8.4.0.
-It is important to note that manually installing TensorRT/Cuda etc. is not suggested.
+It is important to note that manually installing TensorRT/CUDA etc. is not suggested.

 4. Installation